 The Governor’s Volunteer Service Award honors the true spirit of volunteerism by recognizing individuals and groups that make a significant contribution to their community through volunteer service.
 An individual or group from the public, nonprofit, and private sectors may be nominated for this recognition award by a community member to their county-designated coordinator.
 There are categories for the type of nominee (individual, group, national service, and director of volunteers).
 Additional categories are based on the area of service (veteran, youth, seniors, education, animals, etc.).
 The Commission will review county nominations, and awards are given out locally by the designated county award coordinator.
-The nomination closing date for county award coordinators is February 27, 2026.

-| County A-H | County I-W |
+| County A-G | County H-W |

 |---|---|